Svendolin/All-about-GIT/README.md

 * In Visual Studio Code you can either click on "Terminal" > "New Terminal" (CTRL + SHIFT + ö) to OPEN A NEW TERMINAL
 * or you can right-click on your explorer file and OPEN IN INTEGRATED TERMINAL (that means you open a terminal with the desired path)

-TAB is your friend!
-If you type in a command and press TAB, it will autocomplete the command for you.
-If you press TAB twice, it will show you all the possible commands that start with the letters you typed in.

 => `CLI` is known as Command Line Interface.
 Some programs require to interact with them via text commands (typing in some explicit text to run or make changes to the application).

 => `GITHUB` is a network-based version management service (WEBSITE TO HOST) for software development projects.
 It was named after the version management system Git.